coro

 Language:

-Coro, officially Santa Ana de Coro, is a city in Venezuela where the most commonly spoken language is Spanish, as it is the official language of the country.
-Spanish in Venezuela is characterized by the voseo, the use of "vos" instead of "tú".
-Some residents also speak indigenous languages, particularly Wayuu, due to the city's proximity to indigenous communities.
+In Coro, a city in Venezuela, the most commonly spoken language is Spanish, as it is the official language of the country.
+However, there may also be speakers of various indigenous languages, such as Wayuu, due to the presence of different ethnic groups in the region.